 Unlike people with type 1 diabetes, people with type 2 diabetes may not require daily insulin treatment to survive.
 The essential treatment for type 2 diabetes includes adopting a healthy eating plan, increasing physical activity, managing body weight and taking diabetes medicines if needed.
 Several pills or tablets as well as injectable therapies including insulin are available when needed to help control blood glucose levels for people with type 2 diabetes.

-Sometimes, blood glucose levels are higher than normal but not high enough to meet the level for diabetes diagnoses.
-This is called prediabetes and it puts the person at a greater risk for developing type 2 diabetes and heart disease.2
+Sometimes, blood glucose levels are higher than normal but not high enough to meet the level for a diabetes diagnoses.
+This is called prediabetes and it puts the person at a greater risk for developing type 2 diabetes and heart disease.1

 If you have been told you are at risk for diabetes or have prediabetes, know that you can do something to help prevent or delay type 2 diabetes.
 Making some lifestyle changes now can help you avoid or delay the onset of type 2 diabetes and other health complications such as heart disease, down the road.
 It’s never too late to start.

 Once you’ve been told by your doctor that you have prediabetes, be sure to get tested for diabetes every year.1 And follow the recommended guidelines to help prevent type 2 diabetes.
 These include losing weight if needed, exercising, and eating healthy.